lavanyayangala/lavanyayangala/README.md

 - 🌱 I’m currently learning ...GIT,SALESFORCE,HTML,CSS,JS
 - 👯 I’m looking to collaborate on ...GITHUB,LINKEDIN,YOUTUBE.
 - 🤔 I’m looking for help with ...LEARNING
-- 💬 Ask me about ...DATAASCIENCE,SALESFORCE AND WEB DEV RELATED QUERIES..I COULD BE HAPPY TO HELP I AM AWAY FROM A PULL REQUEST:)
+- 💬 Ask me about ...DATASCIENCE,SALESFORCE AND WEB DEV RELATED QUERIES..
 - 📫 How to reach me: ...YOUTUBE,LINKEDIN
 - 😄 Pronouns: ...SHE,HER
 - ⚡ Fun fact: ...
 TAKES TIME BUT NO STOP IN LEARN EVERY DAY LEARNING NEW ITS EXCITING!
 YAYY!!

+I COULD BE HAPPY TO HELP I AM AWAY FROM A PULL REQUEST:)
 - Reach me out at below links:
 - Github:https://github.com/lavanyayangala
 - LinkedIn: https://www.linkedin.com/in/lavanya-yangala/